Shub-2006/Hackathon/README.md

 Ollama: A powerful tool for running large language models locally.

-gemma3:1b model: A lightweight and efficient LLM from Google, suitable for local inference on systems with limited memory.
+gemma3:1b model: A lightweight and efficient LLM from Google, suitable for local inference on systems with limited memory, used for intelligent matchmaking.

-⚙️ Setup and Local Development
+-> Setup and Local Development
 Follow these steps to get the Skill Swap application running on your local machine.

 Prerequisites